Italians like to dress up and you will feel more comfortable in smart casual dress.

 Pack for the Weather

-It can rain at any time and our advice would be to pack a lightweight raincoat and small umbrella even in the summer.
+It can rain at any time and our advice would be to pack a lightweight raincoat and travel umbrella even in the summer.

 During May, June, July, August and September the sun is fierce, so be sure to pack sunscreen (we love the Riemann P20 range for 10 hour protection), sunhat and sunglasses.